-Issues Actions Implementation 49 TE WAIHORA / LAKE ELLESMERE Land uses have affected water quality in Te Waihora/ Lake Ellesmere and its tributaries, which has affected natural and cultural values and beliefs associated with the lake.
+Issues Actions Implementation 51 TE WAIHORA / LAKE ELLESMERE • Land uses have affected water quality in Te Waihora/ Lake Ellesmere and its tributaries, which has affected natural and cultural values and beliefs Recognise relationships and practices of Mana whenua as kaitiaki over land, waahi tapu and other taonga.
+In recognising this Council should will proactively engage Te Taumutu Rūnanga and develop working partnerships in relation to the development of Council projects and documents.
+Continue to develop Integrated Stormwater Ongoing associated with the lake.
 Drainage management and maintenance practices effect water quality desired environmental and cultural outcomes for Te Waihora/ Lake Ellesmere.
-Increased pressures on high cultural value and mahinga kai areas, for example Coopers Lagoon and Te Waihora/Lake Ellesmere Recognise relationships and practices of Tangata Whenua as kaitiaki over land, waahi tapu and other taonga.
-In recognising this Council should will proactively engage Te Taumutu Rūnanga and develop working partnerships in relation to the development of Council projects and documents.
-Continue to develop Integrated Stormwater Management Plans in partnership/cooperation with Te Taumutu Runanga.
+Increased pressures on high cultural value and mahinga kai areas, for example Coopers Lagoon and Te Waihora/Lake Ellesmere from increasing development Management Plans in partnership/cooperation with Te Taumutu Rūnanga.
 Seek to improve water quality of the districts lakes and rivers, particularly Te Waihora / Lake Ellesmere, through education and awareness, encouraging appropriate planting along water races and drains and engaging Te Taumutu Rūnanga in the water race / drain networks development and maintenance.
-Ongoing Ongoing Ongoing 50 from increasing development RIVERS WITHIN THE DISTRICT Environmental flows in Selwyn's rivers need to be maintained if river character, ecosystems and recreational uses are to be protected.
-Give consideration to the Canterbury Water Management Strategy in Council policy development to help facilitate the maintenance of habitats and ecosystems to protect indigenous biodiversity.
-Ongoing 51 OUTSTANDING NATURAL AND CULTURAL LANDSCAPES • An increase in growth can lead to an increase in landuses and developments, which may have adverse effects on outstanding natural and cultural landscapes.
+Ongoing 52 RIVERS WITHIN THE DISTRICT • Environmental flows in Selwyn's rivers need to be maintained if river character, ecosystems and recreational uses are to be protected.
+Give consideration to the Canterbury Water Management Strategy and the implementation of the Zone Implementation Programme (ZIP) and ZIP Addendum in Council policy development to help facilitate the maintenance of habitats and ecosystems to protect indigenous biodiversity.
+Ongoing 53 OUTSTANDINGNATURALAND CULTURAL LANDSCAPES • An increase in growth can lead to an increase in landuses and developments, which may have adverse effects on outstanding natural and cultural landscapes.
 Continue to monitor development in the High Country, Outstanding Natural Landscapes/ Features to ensure existing provisions are protecting their character, amenity, cultural and heritage values are being retained.
-Ongoing
+Investigate, as part of a review of the District Plan, identifying historical and cultural landscapes e.g Te Waihora Cultural Landscape/Values Lake Management Area.
+Ongoing District Plan Review

-Issues Actions Implementation 52 LOSS OF BIODIVERSITY IN THE DISTRICT There is a continued loss of and/or damage to indigenous flora and fauna and habitats, including their associated cultural and amenity values throughout the whole district and there is a lack of robust and certain protection for much of the remaining indigenous biodiversity remnants outside of the public estate.
+Issues Actions Implementation 54 LOSS OF BIODIVERSITY IN THE DISTRICT There is a continued loss of and/or damage to indigenous flora and fauna and habitats, including their associated cultural and amenity values throughout the whole district and there is a lack of robust and certain protection for much of the remaining indigenous biodiversity remnants outside of the public estate.
 Review the present management framework for bio-diversity protection to determine how best to deliver on Council's responsibilities.
-Consideration could be given to: Council developing an Indigenous Biodiversity Strategy that factors in all the various policy documents and nonstatutory implementation programmes/ action plans; The efficiency and effectiveness of the non-regulatory programme and where the focus of that programme should be; Resourcing community based protection and restoration/management projects; Managing indigenous vegetation on private and public land; Prioritising the regulatory work stream over the non-regulatory areas and; Review vegetation clearance objectives, polices and rules in the district Plan.
-2014/2015 53 WATER RACES Water races are increasingly being underutilised as other forms of irrigation become available and raises issues with how they will continue to be maintained and funded.
-Give consideration to how water races and drains are rated to ensure they are fairly and evenly funded so that there is on-going protection for their historical, aesthetic and bio-diversity value and their importance to the water quality of Te Waihora/Lake Ellesmere.
-Ongoing 54 MONITORING There is a lack of state of the environment monitoring by Council.
+Consideration could be given to: Council developing an Indigenous Biodiversity Strategy that factors in all the various policy documents and nonstatutory implementation programmes/action plans; The efficiency and effectiveness of the non-regulatory programme and where the focus of that programme should be; Resourcing community based protection and restoration/management projects; Managing indigenous vegetation on private and public land; Prioritising the regulatory work stream over the non-regulatory areas and; Review vegetation clearance objectives, polices and rules in the District Plan.
+2015/2016 55 WATER RACES Water races are increasingly being underutilised as other forms of irrigation become available and raises issues with how they will continue to be maintained and funded.
+Give consideration to how water races and drains are rated to ensure they are fairly and evenly funded.
+Give consideration to the benefits of closing water races Ongoing Ongoing 56 MONITORING • There is a lack of state of the environment monitoring by Council.
 Undertake State of the Environment monitoring Ongoing